 - Are struck by a car while on foot, on a bike or as a passenger in another person's vehicle

 Earning family premium deductions (if eligible), including:

 - A good student insurance discount (typically, a "B" average or better is required).
-"This option can possibly save you a couple hundred bucks or more,” says Bob Passmore, assistance vice president of personal lines for the Property Casualty Insurers Association of America.
+"This option can possibly save you a couple hundred bucks or more," said Bob Passmore, assistant vice president of personal lines for the Property Casualty Insurers Association of America.

-- A distant student discount (in general, attending school full-time at least 100 miles away and under 23-years-old is required), which can save families hundreds of dollars more, Passmore says.
+- A distant student discount (in general, attending school full-time at least 100 miles away and under 23 years old is required), which can save families hundreds of dollars more, Passmore said.

-- Inform your insurer of your child's school status, but indicate your home as her primary address; students who attend college full-time, even out of state, can typically retain coverage on their parents' policy if the parents' residence is their primary address.
+- Inform your insurer of your child's school status, but indicate your home as their primary address.
+Students who attend college full-time, even out of state, can typically retain coverage on their parents' policy if the parents' residence is their primary address.